tdauth/wowr/README.md

 For example, a high number of ability levels will slow down the loading time massively.
 A high number of preplaced units and other objects will heavily decrease the FPS.
 Custom AI scripts can lead to crashes depending on the space the AI is given at start and map size in total.
+A smaller map area leads to less preplaced objects and much better FPS as well as less crashes with AI.
 Therefore it seems to be a good idea to keep everything a bit smaller than it theoretically could be.
+The map should have a playable size less then 255x255 to avoid crashes by AI scripts sending attack waves.
-A lower hero level like 30 or 20 or even 15 (like in the Bonus Campaign) will keep the hero ability levels lower and therefore improve the loading time and number of translatable strings.
+Low ability and research levels improve the loading time and decrease the number number of translatable strings.
 Besides, the number of preskilled ability levels for boss heroes stays low and there is less need for researches like Evolution/progression of world creeps.
-A smaller map area leads to less preplaced objects and much better FPS as well as less crashes with AI.
 Computer players need enough space for build their base or otherwise the game will crash.
 Keep the number of custom scripts low and make sure that periodic scripts won't affect the performance.
 Custom models with high polygon count will affect the FPS as well.